What is Kotter's 8-Step Change Model and Why Does It Matter?

 • Widely used in business and management for leading change initiatives

-Kotter's 8-Step Change Model is a comprehensive framework for implementing major changes in an organization.
+Kotter’s 8-Step Change Model is a comprehensive framework for implementing major changes in an organization, often referred to as Kotter's change management model.
 Developed by Dr. John Kotter, it provides a step-by-step approach to guide organizations through the process of transformational change.
 The model emphasizes the importance of creating a sense of urgency, building a strong guiding team, and anchoring changes in the organizational culture.

 The eight steps of the model are: